Ultracold Mechanical Quantum Sensor for Tests of New Physics: Future Device Improvements

 \section{Future Device Improvements}

 In this Section, we discuss potential upgrades to our experimental setup aimed at enhancing its sensitivity to gravitational waves, dark matter signals, or collapse model parameters.

 For a next-generation device (see Table~\ref{tab:detector-comparison}), we anticipate coupling the HBAR to a flux-tunable qubit, thereby enabling access to hundreds of acoustic modes in the 3-10~GHz frequency range, constrained mainly by microwave electronics.
 Utilizing a larger mode set, particularly at lower frequencies, allows the selection of modes with higher quality factors.
 Preliminary measurements of test devices have demonstrated mode lifetimes on the order of 1~ms at 3~GHz.
-With additional improvements in materials and fabrication processes \cite{Garcia-Belles2025}, we expect to achieve comparable quality factors even at higher frequencies.
+With additional improvements in materials and fabrication processes \cite{Garcia-Belles2025}, we expect to reduce the dominating surface scattering losses in HBARs and thereby achieve comparable quality factors even at higher frequencies.
 Furthermore, enhancements in material and fabrication quality are expected to extend qubit lifetimes.
 Collectively, these advancements, as detailed in Table~\ref{tab:detector-comparison}, promise substantial gains in the sensitivity to gravitational wave or dark matter signals, and collapse model parameters.